rbodson1/PersonalProject-AppointmentTaker/README.md

 keep up with scheduling appointments for her hair braiding business.

 If you are interested in testing the app with a PC/Mac, please use the released apk (https://github.com/rbodson1/PersonalProject-AppointmentTaker/tree/master/release) with the help of BlueStacks
-Please refer to the HowToUse.txt on how to use the app!
-Thank you.
+Please refer to the HowToUse.txt on how to use the app, Thank you.

 Screenshots of the app